 Most current programming languages include support for setting the locale.
 Once the locale is set, built-in functions for retrieving or formatting dates, currencies or numbers will be returned.

 Localization consists of various things: date, currency, and number formats; translations; time zones; and even things like punctuation.
 Trying to handle all of these things can be a daunting task.
 This article will only cover a fraction of this but will offer some ideas and approaches for future projects.

 Locale is normally defined using two pieces of information: a language identifier and a country identifier.
 Most developers use the lowercase two-letter ISO639-1 standard for the language identifier and the uppercase two-letter ISO3166 standard for the country identifier.
 Example locales include

 en_US for American English, and

 en_GB for British English.

-If you‘re still developing using Microsoft technologies that are not under the .NET umbrella (like classic ASP), locale is set using a numerical locale identifier or a string-based identifier.
-This also applies to using PHP on Windows.
+If you‘re still developing using Microsoft technologies that are not under the .NET umbrella (like classic ASP), the locale is set using a numerical locale identifier or a string-based identifier.
+This also applies to use of PHP on Windows.